implicit-invocation/jbump/README.md

 jbump is Java port for bump.lua, a 2D AABB collision detection and response library.

 ## Features
-- can be used for Android, iOS (robovm) and normal Java application
+- Can be used for Android, iOS (robovm) and normal Java applications
-- multiple instances can run on different threads (for server side simulation)
+- Multiple instances can run on different threads (for server side simulation)
-- safe to repositioning `Item` (must use `world.update`)
+- Safe to reposition `Item` (must use `world.update`)

 ![Tile](images/tile.gif?raw=true "tile")